UniMelbHumanRoboticsLab/CANOpenRobotController/doc/CustomApplication.md

     ...
     spdlog::critical("Critical error log {} => {}", my_critical_value, my_other_critical_value);
     ```
-    these functions should be accessible at any point in CORC.
+    these functions are accessible at any point in CORC.

 > Note: Use this log wisely to not break the realtimness of the execution.
 It is also recommended to run CORC with a log level > INFO when trace and debug information are not required.
 For state logging, please prefere the dedicated logger described below.

 ### State machine execution logging

   This log allows you to record the states of the robot, sensors or any other application specific information at every iteration in a dedicated file.
 The logger is accessible in the state machine and should be initialised as follows within the `MyCustomStateMachine::init()`